technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

 ![](./media/image29.jpeg)

-**Summary :**
+4. Navigate back to your Github browser tab and delete the codespace used for this lab.

-You have implemented service classes using the Microsoft.Azure.Cosmos and Azure.AI.OpenAI packages on NuGet.
+>**Summary :**You have implemented service classes using the Microsoft.Azure.Cosmos and Azure.AI.OpenAI packages on NuGet.
 You sent prompts to the Azure OpenAI conversational interface along with contextual prefixes and parsed the usage and body properties of the response.
 You also used Azure Cosmos DB for NoSQL to store the conversation sessions and messages within a single container.